5 Things You Can Do NOW to Address Feelings of Depression

 1. Maintain a Healthy Lifestyle

 There’s a well-established relationship between our minds and bodies.
-AI-supported tools can help track physical activity, sleep, and nutrition—but ongoing change is reinforced through human engagement, encouragement, and connection.
+AI-supported tools can monitor physical activity, sleep, and nutrition, but human engagement, encouragement, and connection reinforce ongoing change.

-As I have emphasized in other articles, AI cannot:
+As I've emphasized in other articles, AI can't

 • Look at you with eyes filled with compassion.